TO THE MEMBERS

 As per the requirement of Section 92(3) of the Act and Rules framed thereunder theextract of Annual Return for the Financial Year 2019-20 is furnished in Annexure - 4 inthe prescribed Form No. MGT-9 which is a part of this report.

 The Annual Return for Financial Year 2019-20 is also available on the Company's websiteat https:// www.benareshotelslimited.com/en-in/AGM-2020/

 AUDIT COMMITTEE AND VIGIL MECHANISM

-CORPORATE SOCIAL RESPONSIBILITY COMMITTEE
+CORPORATE SOCIAL RESPONSIBILITY AND SUSTAINABILITY COMMITTEE